coderefinery/social-coding/talk.md

 ## Sharing is caring

-### .blue[What are the benefits of sharing software?]
+### What are the benefits of sharing software?

-- Easier to find and reproduce (.blue[scientific reproducibility])
+- Easier to find and reproduce (.emph[scientific reproducibility])
 - More trustworthy: others can verify correctness and find and report bugs
-- Enables others to build on top of your code (derivative work, .blue[provided the license allows it])
+- Enables others to build on top of your code (derivative work, .emph[provided the license allows it])
 - Others can submit features/improvements
 - Others can fix bugs
 - Many tools and apps are free for open source